 This is a small, good value directional shotgun microphone.
-It's great for any creator who doesn't want to use lavalier microphones or deal with a receiver.
+It's excellent for any creator who doesn't want to use lavalier microphones or deal with a receiver.
 It will mount to the top of your smartphone and is easy and fast to set up.
 It has a 3.5mm jack which provides a headphone output for audio monitoring and playback.
-All in all, it is a pretty swag microphone to add to your iPhone filmmaking kit.
+All in all, it is a pretty swag microphone to add to your smartphone video kit.

-If you are looking for professional sound quality to your iPhone filmmaking kit – this is the one.
+If you are looking for professional sound quality for your iPhone filmmaking kit – this is the one.
 It offers lower noise, high sensitivity and adjustable settings.

 It has an attached 3.5mm TRS cable that ensures an easy hook-up to your phone.
-With a single 9V battery you will get up to 70 hours of run time (That is pretty damn long – how's your stamina?).
-It has an adjustable gain and a selectable bass roll-off, meaning it's easy to optimize the level and tone of your recording for a range of scenarios.
+With a single 9V battery, you will get up to 70 hours of run time (That is pretty damn long – how's your stamina?).
+It has an adjustable gain and a selectable bass roll-off, meaning it's easy to optimize your recording level and tone for a range of scenarios.

-Explore best lighting options for your iPhone filmmaking kit
+Explore best lighting options for your mobile video setup

 Once you got the image and audio covered, you are starting to look at a decent mobile video setup.
-Full disclosure, though, you are not completely there yet (close, though, darn close).
-To make your film look Scorsese-professional you need to find the best lighting for your iPhone filmmaking kit.
+Full disclosure, though; you are not entirely there yet (close, though, darn close).
+To make your film look Scorsese-professional, you need to find the best lighting for your iPhone filmmaking kit.

 As a mobile filmmaker, it is not always possible to carry a full lighting kit, so the next best solution – portable lighting.

-Just before I continue, I want to say, well, technically write, that whichever lighting option you choose you need to make sure that it has a cold shoe mount or adaptor so you can slide the light on to your phone.
+Before I continue, I want to say, well, technically write, that whichever lighting option you choose make sure that it has a cold shoe mount or adaptor so you can slide the light on to your phone.

 - Compact budget lighting – ideal for mobile video setup